 Rottweiler and Swimming

 It is uncommon to find Rottweilers that are naturally great swimmers.
-Still, many Rotties do swim and are not in any danger to themselves while in water.
+But even so, many Rotties do swim and are not in any danger to themselves while in water.

 Since the breed is heavyset with large muscles, swimming is quite difficult for them.
 Rottweilers are bred this way, as they are meant to be working guard dogs.